oliverquynh/enjoy-coding-python/README.md

 # Enjoy Coding Python

-This repository contains solutions in Python3.
+This repository contains solutions in Python3 for problems at [enjoy-coding](https://github.com/oliverquynh/enjoy-coding)

-For more details, please visit [here](https://github.com/seriquynh/enjoy-coding)!